microsoft/TemplateStudio/docs/projectTypes/updatetonavigationview/prism-cs.md

 # Update from HamburgerMenu to WinUI NavigationView in Prism

-If you have an UWP project created with WTS with project type **NavigationPane** and framework **Prism**  please follow these steps to update to WinUI NavigationView:
+If you have an UWP project created with WinTS with project type **NavigationPane** and framework **Prism**  please follow these steps to update to WinUI NavigationView:

 ## 1. Update target version in project properties